 The Biography of Matt Smith

-The youngest Doctor Who in history, the best Prince Philip on British TV, a promising English star, and the most stylish actor in London - Matt Smith has been awarded titles many times throughout his career.
-It's remarkable that he stumbled into the acting profession almost by chance: from childhood, he dreamed of becoming a footballer, but a injury destroyed his sports future.By the twists of fate, he found himself in the theatre world, and from there he made his way to the small screen.
-In 2009, an invitation to play the lead role in the BBC series "Doctor Who" turned Matt into a superstar.
-And yet, he had not even intended to accept the role, since he knew nothing about this iconic character.
+The youngest Doctor Who in history, the definitive Prince Philip on British TV, a rising English star, and London's most stylish actor - Matt Smith has earned these titles throughout his remarkable career.
+It's remarkable that he stumbled into acting almost by accident: from childhood, he dreamed of becoming a footballer, but an injury ended his sports dreams.Through a twist of fate, he found himself in the theater world, and from there made his way to television.
+In 2009, landing the lead role in the BBC series "Doctor Who" turned Matt into a superstar.
+Yet he hadn't even planned to take the role, since he knew nothing about this iconic character.

 Childhood

-In the end, the teacher's calculations paid off: the stage eventually captivated Smith.
+In the end, the teacher's gamble paid off - the stage eventually captivated Smith.
 In 2001, he enrolled in the University of East Anglia, choosing a course in acting and literature.

 Theatre

 Matt quickly became a sought-after actor and landed his first theatre roles even before finishing his studies.
-In 2002, he played Thomas Becket in "Murder in the Cathedral" and Fagot in "The Master and Margarita," working with the National Youth Theatre.As the offers for work poured in, the student hired an agent.
+In 2002, he played Thomas Becket in "Murder in the Cathedral" and Fagot in "The Master and Margarita," working with the National Youth Theatre.With work offers flooding in, the student hired an agent.
 In 2003, he landed roles in the Royal Court Theatre productions of "Fresh Kills" and "On the Shore of the Wide World."
 Then he was offered a stage role at the Royal London Theatre in the production of "The History Boys."
-Due to the demanding rehearsal and premiere schedules, Matt made an agreement with the university to complete his last two courses as an external student.
+With demanding rehearsal and premiere schedules, Matt arranged with the university to complete his final two courses as an external student.

 A year later, "That Face" moved to the Duke of York's Theatre in the West End.
 The show was successful, and critics highly praised Smith's performance.
-He played Henry, a young artist forced to drop out of school and take care of his mother, who suffered from harmful addictions.
-According to the actor, while preparing for the role, he interviewed people with addictions to alcohol and drugs to better understand their worldview.
+He played Henry, a young artist forced to drop out of school and care for his mother, who struggled with dangerous addictions.
+The actor revealed that while preparing for the role, he interviewed people struggling with alcohol and drug addictions to better understand their perspective.
 The cast of the production, including Smith, was nominated for the 2008 Laurence Olivier Award, and Smith received a special mention in the Evening Standard.

 First film roles

-In 2022, an new opportunity to demonstrate different facets of his talent came to the actor.
+In 2022, a new opportunity came along for the actor to showcase different sides of his talent.
 In March, the Marvel comics-based action film "Morbius" was released, in which Smith played a negative character.
-According to the plot, the character played by Jared Leto found a way to cure a serious illness, and his friend played by the English actor stole the miraculous serum from him to use his new powers for cruel purposes.Despite the fact that the anticipation rating for the premiere was off the charts, the film flopped at the box office.
+In the story, Jared Leto's character discovers a cure for a deadly disease, but his friend (played by Smith) steals the miraculous serum to use its powers for evil.Despite sky-high expectations, the film bombed at the box office.
 The only positive aspect of the film was said to be the performances of Leto and Smith.

 Interesting facts

-- Matt Smith became the youngest actor to play the role of the Eleventh Doctor in the long-running series "Doctor Who" when he was 26 years old.
+- Matt Smith became the youngest actor to take on the Eleventh Doctor in the long-running series "Doctor Who" at just 26 years old.

 - In 2012, he participated in the Olympic torch relay ahead of the Summer Olympics in London.
-He admitted that he was proud of the opportunity, but was very afraid of dropping the torch as he is quite clumsy.
+He admitted he was proud of the opportunity but terrified of dropping the torch since he's quite clumsy.

-- In 2013, Smith directed a short film called "Cargese," which was shown on the Sky Arts channel.
+- In 2013, Smith directed a short film called "Cargese" that aired on the Sky Arts channel.

 - In 2021, he appeared in several music videos for Noel Gallagher's High Flying Birds.
-Smith is a big fan of Gallagher's music and treasures their friendship.
+Smith's a huge fan of Gallagher's music and treasures their friendship.

 - For his role as Daemon Targaryen in the series "House of the Dragon," the actor learned the fictional Valyrian language.

 - In September 2022, Smith revealed that he once bumped into Prince Harry at a polo match.
-As it turned out, the royal family member enjoyed the actor's performance in "The Crown."
+Turns out the royal family member enjoyed the actor's performance in "The Crown."
 He extended his hand to Smith and called him "grandad."
-Smith's friends also told him that the real Prince Philip only snorted when he heard about the show.
+Smith's friends also told him the real Prince Philip just snorted when he heard about the show.